 Instructions

 - Cut cabbage in half, though the core.
-Making a v-cut from the base, remove core and discard.
+Making a v-cut into the base, remove core and discard.
 With the cut-side down on the cutting board, slice the cabbage in about ¼ inch strips.

 - Rinse and drain sauerkraut, squeezing to remove as much liquid as possible.

-- In a large skillet over medium high heat, melt butter and heat oil.
+- In a large skillet over medium-high heat, melt butter and heat oil.
 Add onion and sauté for a couple of minutes, just to start to soften it.
-Add the sauerkraut and sauté another minute.
-Add in cabbage, chicken broth, and salt and pepper.
-It will look like it won’t all fit, but it will wilt and reduce in size.
+Add the sauerkraut and sauté another minute or two.

 Notes